Mylec Street Dek Hockey Shin Guards

-Tons of adjustment options.
+Tons of adjustment options

-Easy to make comfortable.
+Easy to make comfortable

-Removable knee for added movement.
+Removable knee for added movement

 Next up, we’ve got some of the best junior ice hockey shin pads on the market.
 In some cases, juniors can wear a small version of an adult’s pads, but it’s often better to buy dedicated junior pads because they are designed with smaller legs in mind.
-The CCM Jetspeed FT350 pads are part of a larger range including gloves and skates, that is quickly becoming one of the most popular on the market.
+The CCM Jetspeed FT350 pads are part of a larger range including gloves and skates, which is quickly becoming one of the most popular on the market.
 We particularly like these because of their low-profile and comfortable design.